-The underwriters have agreed to purchase the shares of common stock from us at a price of \$23.35 per share, which will result in net proceeds to us, after deducting estimated expenses related to this offering, of approximately \$87 million assuming no exercise of the underwriters' option to purchase additional shares granted to the underwriters, and \$100 million assuming full exercise of the underwriters' option to purchase additional shares.
+The underwriters have agreed to purchase the shares of common stock from us at a price of \$16.70 per share, which will result in net proceeds to us, after deducting estimated expenses related to this offering, of approximately \$49.8 million assuming no exercise of the underwriters' option to purchase additional shares granted to the underwriters, and \$57.3 million assuming full exercise of the underwriters' option to purchase.

-The underwriters propose to offer the common shares offered hereby from time to time for sale in one or more transactions on the NYSE, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices, subject to receipt of acceptance by them and subject to their right to reject any order in whole or in part.
+The underwriters propose to offer the common shares offered hereby from time to time for sale in one or more transactions to purchasers directly or through agents, or through brokers in brokerage transactions on the NYSE, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices, subject to receipt of acceptance by them and subject to their right to reject any order in whole or in part.
 The underwriters may effect such transactions by selling the common shares to or through dealers and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or purchasers of common shares for whom they may act as agents or to whom they may sell as principal.
 The difference between the price at which the underwriters purchase shares and the price at which the underwriters resell such shares may be deemed underwriting compensation.

-We have granted to the underwriters an option, exercisable not later than 30 days after the date of this prospectus supplement, to purchase up to 562,500 additional shares of common stock at \$23.35 per share.
+We have granted to the underwriters an option, exercisable not later than 30 days after the date of this prospectus supplement, to purchase up to 450,000 additional shares of common stock at the same price per share set forth on the cover of this prospectus supplement.
 To the extent that the underwriters exercise this option, each of the underwriters will become obligated, subject to certain conditions, to purchase approximately the same percentage of these additional shares of common stock as the number of shares of common stock to be purchased by it in the above table bears to the total number of shares of common stock offered by this prospectus supplement.
 We will be obligated to sell these additional shares of common stock to the underwriters to the extent the option is exercised.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.